dfo-mar-odis/shinySpatialApp/README.md

 - On the top left, select the tab 'Issues'
 - On the top right, select green tab 'New Issue'
 - Select 'RRRequests' and click 'Get Started'.
 This step will prompt you to add all the details of your requests.
-- Please send an email to Quentin & Catalina.
-They will support next steps.
+- Please send an email to Jake Coates.
+He will support next steps.

 # How to use the App